obogo/hummingbird/README.md

 **Default:** *undefined*

 Exposes only the list of definitions to the api.
+If no list is provided, all definitions using *define()* will be added to the public interface.

 	options: {
-		export: ["http", "query"]
+		sample: {
+			scripts: {
+				export: ["query"]					}		}
 	}

 ####ignore

 **Type:** Array of files or String